observability-lab-cse/observability-lab-workshop/06-alert/README.md

 User response is a feature that allows you to manually set the status of an alert.

-Now you should get our email and see the alert in the Alerts window.
+Now you should get your email and see the alert in the Alerts window.
 If you click on the fired alert you can see more details.

 One thing you can do is change the User response.
-Let's change it to **Acknowledged** as we now saw and resolved the issue.
+Let's change it to **Acknowledged** as we noticed the alert.

 ![](./images/fired_alert.png)